UrbanusMasai/airbnb-clone-project/README.md

 ## Admin Dashboard
 Administrators can oversee users, properties, bookings, and payments.
 This ensures the platform runs smoothly and maintains security and trust across all interactions.

+# API Security
+Security is a critical part of building a trustworthy and scalable booking platform.
+The following measures will be implemented to ensure that data and transactions remain safe:

+## Authentication

+Only registered users can access protected resources.
+We will implement JWT (JSON Web Tokens) or session-based authentication.
+Protects user accounts from unauthorized access.

+## Authorization
+Role-based access control (RBAC) will determine what guests, hosts, and admins can do.
+Ensures users only perform actions they are permitted to (e.g., only hosts can manage property listings).

+## Rate Limiting
+Prevents abuse of the API through excessive requests.
+Helps protect against denial-of-service (DoS) attacks and ensures fair resource usage.

+## Data Validation & Sanitization
+All inputs will be validated and sanitized before processing.
+Prevents injection attacks such as SQL injection or XSS (Cross-Site Scripting).

+## Secure Payments
+Payment data will be handled through secure third-party gateways.
+Ensures sensitive financial information is never exposed or stored insecurely.

+## Encryption
+Sensitive data (like passwords) will be hashed and stored securely.
+All communication between clients and the server will use HTTPS (TLS/SSL).

+# Why this matters:
+- Protects user privacy and sensitive data (personal info, payment details).
+- Builds trust between users and the platform.
+- Ensures compliance with security best practices and industry standards.